DBCC Shrink ran recently

 - When shrink is finished, use ALTER INDEX REORGANIZE to reduce the index fragmentation.

-- Finally, if necessary, shrink the log file, and then explicitly grow on it to keep the VLF count low.
+- Finally, if necessary, shrink the log file, explicitly grow LDF to keep the LDF VLF count low.